cilium/cilium/Documentation/helm-values.rst

      - Enforce https for host having matching TLS host in Ingress.
 Incoming traffic to http listener will return 308 http error code with respective location in header.
      - bool
      - ``true``
+   * - ingressController.ingressLBAnnotations
+     - IngressLBAnnotations are the annotations which are needed to propagate from Ingress to the Load Balancer
+     - list
+     - ``["service.beta.kubernetes.io","service.kubernetes.io","cloud.google.com"]``
    * - ingressController.secretsNamespace
      - SecretsNamespace is the namespace in which envoy SDS will retrieve TLS secrets from.
      - object